News

 • identification of possible threats.

-The visits were conducted in hotels and training centers in Warsaw, Lodz (Poland), Barcelona, Valecia (Spain), Kouklia (Cyprus) in the facilities of the project partners: BOSS Hotel, DoubleTree by Hilton Warsaw, University of Lodz Training and Conference Center, Atiram Hotels Barcelona and Dimar Hotel,
+The visits were conducted in hotels and training centers in Warsaw, Lodz (Poland), Barcelona, Valecia (Spain), Kouklia (Cyprus) in the facilities of the project partners: BOSS Hotel, DoubleTree by Hilton Warsaw, University of Lodz Training and Conference Center, Atiram Hotels Barcelona and Dimar Hotel.

-The first Kick Off meeting
+Kick Off meeting

 The HOTHREAT project was established in June 2023.
 On July 12-13, the first Kick Off meeting was held at the Boss Hotel, which is one of the project’s partners.